RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1GetEventTypesAffectedByRemovalOfBehaviorGroupParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Lists the event types that will be affected by the removal of a behavior group.
+Use this endpoint to see which event types will be removed if you delete a behavior group.

 **`Summary`**

-Retrieve the event types affected by the removal of a behavior group.
+List the event types affected by the removal of a behavior group

 **`Throws`**